18 Feb What is SEO?

 - Provide a good User Experience

 Let’s dive a bit deeper into these 2.

 Websites that answer a question, educate or Solve a problem.

-On the flipside, if your site has a high bounce rate – people clicking the back button or navigating away from a site without visiting any other pages – then most likely your site isn’t providing what that ‘Searcher’ was looking for.
+On the flipside, if your site has a high bounce rate – people clicking the back button or navigating away from a site – then most likely your site isn’t providing what that ‘Searcher’ was looking for.
 This is usually an indication to the Search Engine that they should decrease your position and increase another site’s position with a lower bounce rate instead.

 Quite simply, Search Engines want their customers – the searchers – to be satisfied.
 Customer satisfaction is a focus for any good business.

 Provide a good User Experience

 Along with number 1, Search Engines will look for sites that have fast load times and provide a great experience for their user.
 Websites that are optimised to load quickly, easy to navigate and provide helpful informative content will always rank higher.

 Just like any business, your product is only as good as the experience that goes with it.
 Inferior products with a great experience and feel often cement themselves in customers minds as premium or better than the ‘best’ product with poor execution on experience.